Alcohol Use And Depression

 The connections between alcohol use and depression

 According to the National Institute On Alcohol Abuse and Alcoholism, mental health conditions are one of the leading risk factors for alcohol use disorder.
 Research shows that depression is the most common comorbidity with alcohol use disorder.
 Because alcohol acts as a depressant, it can cause feelings and symptoms often associated with depression, including profound sadness.
 Additionally, many people use drinking to cope with low mood, so depression may be a risk factor for problematic alcohol use.
-This crossover can harm a person's mental, physical, and emotional well-being.
+This crossover between alcohol and depression can harm a person's mental, physical, and emotional well-being.

 The dangers of using alcohol as a coping mechanism